Background pattern

 Everolimus TAD may affect male fertility.
 Consult your doctor if you want to be a father.

-If you feel abnormally tired (fatigue is a very common side effect), be especially careful when driving or operating machines.
+If you feel abnormally tired (fatigue is a very common side effect), be especially careful when driving or using machines.

 Everolimus TAD contains lactose

 The recommended dose is 10 mg, once a day.
-Your doctor will inform you about how many Everolimus TAD tablets you should take.
+Your doctor will tell you how many Everolimus TAD tablets to take.

 If you have liver problems, your doctor may start treatment with a lower dose of Everolimus TAD (2.5; 5; or 7.5 mg per day).

-If you experience some adverse effects while taking Everolimus TAD (see section 4), your doctor may reduce the dose you take or interrupt treatment for a short period of time or permanently.
+If you experience some side effects while taking Everolimus TAD (see section 4), your doctor may reduce the dose you take or interrupt treatment for a short period or permanently.

 Take Everolimus TAD once a day, more or less at the same time, always with food or always without food.